Goat (2026 film): Production

-Development
+Development and casting

 In May 2024, it was announced that Sony Pictures Animation would develop an animated sports film titled Goat, with Tyree Dillihay directing and Adam Rosette co-directing, while Stephen Curry and Erick Peyton would produce under their Unanimous Media company alongside Michelle Raimo Kouyate and Modern Magic's Adam Rosenberg and Rodney Rothman.
-Rick Mischel and Fonda Snyder also serve as executive producers, with David Schulenburg co-producing.
+Rick Mischel and Fonda Snyder served as executive producers, with David Schulenburg co-producing.
 The film had been in the works by 2019.

-Casting
+Aaron Buchsbaum and Teddy Riley received screenplay credit, while Nicolas Curcio and Peter Chiarelli received story credit.
+MACRO co-funded the film.

 In June 2025, during the Annecy International Animation Film Festival, it was announced that Curry, Caleb McLaughlin, Gabrielle Union, Nick Kroll, Nicola Coughlan, David Harbour, Jenifer Lewis, and Patton Oswalt were part of the cast.
-The following month, Jennifer Hudson, Aaron Pierre, Jelly Roll, Ayesha Curry, Andrew Santino, Bobby Lee, Sherry Cola, and Eduardo Franco were added to the cast.
+The following month, Jennifer Hudson, Aaron Pierre, Jelly Roll, Ayesha Curry, Andrew Santino, Bobby Lee, Sherry Cola and Eduardo Franco were added to the cast.

+Animation and design

+The film's animation was done by Sony Pictures Imageworks, using animation techniques also used in KPop Demon Hunters and Spider-Man: Into the Spider-Verse.
+Like their previous films, the film uses a new artstyle of animation that's both graphic and more in the vein of street art graffiti.
+The team logos for the film were designed by graphic fan designer Emily Morgan who took over 500 hours through 600 rough drafts in over 7 color palettes.
+To design the impact frames of the film, artists used graphic sports cards to add more flair into the characters.
+For the costumes of the animals, designer Dominique Dawson focuses on their anatomy and build off the personalities of the teams.
+Production Designer, Jang Lee, explained that key inspirations for the visuals and aesthetics were Do the Right Thing, City of God, and The Jungle Book.

+Music

+Kris Bowers composed the film's score.
+The film's soundtrack was released via Mercury Records on February 13, 2026.
+The film's original score was released via Sony Classical the same day.

 Release

 Theatrical

-Goat is scheduled to be released in the United States on February 13, 2026, coinciding with the 2026 NBA All-Star Game, which will take place in Los Angeles that weekend.
+Goat had its world premiere at Los Angeles on February 6, 2026, had an early access screening on February 7, 2026, and was released in the United States on February 13, 2026, coinciding with the 2026 NBA All-Star Game, which took place in Los Angeles that weekend.

 Home media

-In April 2021, Sony signed deals with Netflix and Disney for the rights to their 2022 to 2026 film slate, following the films' theatrical and home media windows.
-Netflix signed for exclusive "pay 1 window" streaming rights, which is typically an 18-month window and included Goat and other future Sony Pictures Animation films; this deal built on an existing output deal that Netflix had signed with Sony Pictures Animation in 2014.
-Disney signed for "pay 2 window" rights for the films, which would be streamed on Disney+ and Hulu as well as broadcast on Disney's linear television networks.
+Goat was released on digital platforms via premium video on demand on March 24, 2026 and was released on Ultra HD Blu-ray, Blu-ray, and DVD by Sony Pictures Home Entertainment on May 5, 2026.